-- Nearly 1 in 5 familiesi reported having a child with a developmental disability. - 60% of these families found it difficult to locate child care providers who could meet their child's needs.

-• 80% experienced workforce disruptions due to challenges with child care arrangements.
+- 60%2 of these families found it difficult to locate child care providers who could meet their child's needs. - Only 20%3 reported not experiencing any workforce disruptions due to challenges with child care arrangements.

 These families navigate a fragmented early childhood system, where barriers to affordable child care and timely health care create significant stress.
 Parents often face impossible choices, balancing caregiving, work, and their family's overall well-being.